 95% of Thailand's population is Buddhist, which makes for a laid-back, friendly country full of good-karma seekers.
 Great people that love their food, their king, and of course their international visitors, you'll be hard-pressed not to make dozens of local friends during your stay.
 While you're there, consider learning a few words their language, "Thai".
 (Not "Taiwanese", by the way – that's from Taiwan!)
 We recommend starting off with "Sawat-dee-khap" (hello), "Khap koon khap" (thank you), and of course "Hat yoo tee-nai khap" (where's the beach?)

-Thailand is home to some of the most amazing food on the planet, and it's cheap too!
+South-east Asia is home to some of the most amazing food on the planet, and it's cheap too!
 Detours doesn't believe in limiting your choices by including meals at pre-decided restaurants as part of the trip package.
 Instead, we encourage you to explore all of the different restaurant options available to you.
 This way you can eat when you want, where you want, with whomever you want, and spend what you want!
 Your trip leader definitely has their favorite spots and will be excited to show you all of their favorites in each location, just check with them.

 What to bring?

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
-It's common to hear people wishing they'd packed less stuff, but we've never heard anyone complain that they didn't bring enough.
+It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Thailand is a very inexpensive country, meaning even if you realize you forget to pack some crucial item you can just pick it up on the trip for half of what it would have cost back home.
-Just make sure you've got the basics: speedos and sunscreen.
+Just make sure you’ve got the basics: speedos and sunscreen.
 Other than that, not too much else matters.
-Oh, and there's no need to pack gallons of North American water in your bag just in case there's no fresh drinking water in Thailand… yes, we actually had someone do that.

 We have pretty high standards when it comes to choosing our accommodations, and trust us, we've done plenty of room-sniffing, pillow-patting, and bathroom inspections to make sure we stay at quality spots.
 To be approved as a Detours accommodations provider, a guesthouse must: be locally owned (to support the local community), be in an amazing location (close to the beach and other hot spots), have air conditioning (you can thank us later), AND be gay-owned or gay-friendly.
 We won't be staying in 5-star Ritz-Carltons but we also won't subject you to anything we wouldn't want to stay in ourselves.
 Clean and comfortable, you can count on that!
 Check out our accommodations page for more info on this.